-Social anxiety disorder is therefore a chronic psycho-pathological problem.
+Social phobia or social anxiety disorder is therefore a chronic psycho-pathological problem.
 It can be incredibly distressing and significantly affects the quality of life of the individual.

-Social causes and life experiences also seem to contribute to the build-up of social phobia.
-Negative experiences that occur in one’s life and the individual’s reaction to them are seen to lead some into developing social anxiety.
+Social causes and life experiences are often the cause of the initial trigger and certainly contribute to the build-up of social phobia.
+Negative experiences that occur in one’s life and the individual’s reaction to them can result in a “snowball effect” of developing social anxiety.
 Regularly exposed to situations where the person feels inferior may lead to development of negative feelings about oneself and low self esteem.
-This can later lead on to social phobia.
-Children who lead very protected and sheltered lives and do not learn required social skills as part of their development have more chances of developing the disorder.
+Again, this grow, develop and later lead on to social phobia.
+Children who lead very protected and sheltered lives and do not learn required social skills as part of their development also have more chances of developing the disorder.

-Social anxiety disorder doesn’t have a single definite cause, but, certain psychological environmental and biological factors are thought to represent the trigger.
-It is claimed that it results from a neurotransmitter imbalance, which transmits information from a single nerve cell to the other in the brain of humans.
+So, social anxiety disorder doesn’t have a single definite cause and each case is different.
+It could be hereditary, there may be certain psychological environmental and biological factors, specific to the individual which may represent the trigger.
+Undeveloped social confidence and skills, an over-protective childhood or some form of traumatic life experience could equally be the cause.
+It is also claimed that it results from a neurotransmitter imbalance, which transmits information from a single nerve cell to the other in the brain of humans.

 Children are prone to such disorders due to their surroundings.
 Studies have shown that most of the cases of anxiety begin around age six and just before age 20.
 Kids are said to suffer from social anxiety when they have a constant fear of ridicule, humiliation, or being nervous, and self-conscious, particularly in strange cases or when one is being evaluated or watched, that lead to severe repercussions for a kid’s academic and social development.
 Dismissing it as “child thing” is probably the most stupid thing any caretaker, parent or teacher can do.
 Untreated anxiety or social phobia leads to psychological complications and in certain critical cases even suicide.
 Check out our article specifically relating to child anxiety >>>